edgelesssys/contrast/docs/docs/deployment.md

 ### Handling TLS

-In the initialization process, the `contrast-tls-certs` shared volume is populated with X.509 certificates for your workload.
+In the initialization process, the `contrast-secrets` shared volume is populated with X.509 certificates for your workload.
 These certificates are used by the [Contrast Service Mesh](components/service-mesh.md), but can also be used by your application directly.
 The following tab group explains the setup for both scenarios.